 Our first instinct is to agree that the techniques described in the video are a great way to keep things organized on the home front, but we also resisted Bruce Feiler’s excessive striving toward better productivity in the home and family.

-While it seems a noble goal to extrapolate successful work strategies to domestic terrain, the implied assumptions of success vs. failure and achievement vs. chaos seem to exert unnecessary managerial pressures on the home.
+While it seems a noble goal to apply successful work strategies to the domestic terrain, the implied assumptions of success vs. failure and achievement vs. chaos seem to exert unnecessary managerial pressures on the home.
 While parents may celebrate organizational success, there are a lot of adult-level expectations being leveraged on kids in this scenario.

 Do we really want little mini-me’s parading back and forth to the mounted check-list and successfully articulating their goals and objectives during the daily family scrum session?